Mera Dil Tere Liye

-Mera Dil Tere Liye is a 1992 Indian Hindi-language film, directed by S. A. Chandrasekhar and produced by Mrs. Shohreh Bhagat.
+Mera Dil Tere Liye (Note: Spelt on the CBFC certificate as Mere Dil There Liye.) is a 1992 Indian Hindi-language film, directed by S. A. Chandrasekhar and produced by Mrs. Shohreh Bhagat.
 The film stars Neeraj and Mamta Kulkarni with Gopi Bhalla, Dinesh, Shily Kapoor and Arun Verma in supporting roles.
 The film was a remake of the Tamil film Nanbargal.